 At 9000 ft elevation, the climate in Bryce Canyon is very cool.
 The canyon experiences an overnight freeze almost all year through.
 There are about 200 freeze/thaw cycles annually which is why the valley is shaped the way it is.
 Summer temps can be nice and warm, but the spring is unpredictable.
 Snow is common in April but so are warm days, so check carefully when you plan to go.
 We were there the month of April this last year and had an awesome experience.
 We did have snow a couple of times but it was gone quickly.
 It was a really nice time to be there because there were no crowds.

 The drive out is about 20 miles to the end and begins with a dramatic uphill climb just past the Visitors Center.
 At the top, you will have stunning views of the Moab Valley and Moab fault which follows the highway below.
 As you travel deeper into the park, each stopping point has trails that will lead to the various arches and other formations.
-Some are very near the road with short easy trails to access the arches directly, and some require some pretty strenuous hiking.
+Some of the best hikes in Arches National Park are very near the road with short easy trails to access the arches directly, and some require some pretty strenuous hiking.